Graduation-Team-2021/LMS-Graduation-Project/frontend/frontend-mob/README.md

 •	npm -v

-# All this package you can install by one command in the route of application:
+# now we can start coding and implement project using react native (mobile app) by command:

-•	npm install
+•	npm install -g expo-cli

-# To start running front-end web use:
+# To start running front-end mobile use:

-•	npm start
+•	expo start